New Diagnosis Hub

 Step 1: Signing an Autism Funding Agreement

-• Find your local MCFD office for Children and Youth with Support Needs (CYSN) by contacting the Support Needs Contacts at MCFD.
+• You can find your local CYSN office by reaching out to the Support Needs Contacts at MCFD.

 2. Proof of child’s age (e.g., birth certificate/passport)

-3. Child’s BC Service Card
+3. Your child’s BC Services Card

 4. Autism Funding Application